Do you ever wonder how decorators make painting a house look easy?

 In addition, as we said above, we get called out by embarrassed and well meaning DIY‘ers as they attempted to paint their pebbledashed walls, thinking it would be oh so easy, and then quickly realised decorating wasn’t as easy as he thought, and made a dogs dinner of the exterior walls!

-We don’t mind and we are always very sympathetic, after all everyone needs to save a bit of money here and there nowadays but cutting costs on home improvements will come back and bite you one day I assure you!
+We don’t mind and we are always very sympathetic, after all everyone needs to save a bit of money here and there nowadays but cutting costs on house painting will come back and bite you one day I assure you!

 Don’t worry, and don’t hide away, we have compiled a few tips to help you avoid the embarrassment of messing up your home painting project this year!

-What if you, yourself want to have a go at painting?
+What if you, yourself want to have a go at house painting?

-We bring some tips and tricks today, direct from the tradesman’s mouth, so hopefully you can say the above phrase with a smile on your face, and not, crying your eyes out.
+We bring some tips and tricks today, direct from the decorator’s mouth, so hopefully you can say the above phrase with a smile on your face, and not, crying your eyes out.

-Here are some trade tips and tricks for successful home painting.
+Here are some trade tips and tricks for successful house painting.

 Our five most popular successful decorating tips!